Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: the galaxy-galaxy lensing models

 where $r^2=R^2+\chi^2$ with $R$ as the projected distance and $\chi$ as the distance along the line of sight.
 Then the ESD of EG point mass can be calculated

 which happens to be the same as Eq. \ref{eq:pmass}.
 Together with the original baryonic mass contribution, the total ESD profile as predicted by EG is

-In the $\Lambda$CDM scenario, the dark matter density profile can be accurately described by an NFW profile\citep{nfw1997}.
+In the $\Lambda$CDM scenario, the dark matter density profile can be accurately described by an NFW profile \citep{nfw1997}.
 When converting the 3D NFW profile to the 2D ESD, it differs from the EG profile.
-At smaller scales, the NFW ESD is larger than EG ESD while at larger scales this relation reverses.